 Providing information over the telephone

-Any member of staff dealing with telephone enquiries should be careful about disclosing any personal information held by us.
+Any member of staff or licensee dealing with telephone enquiries should be careful about disclosing any personal information held by us.
 In particular they should:

 Disclosure of Personal Data